andreas-wilm/kickstart.nvim/AW.md

 # | search upwards with word under cursor
 n | next results
 N | prev results
+C-o | to go back where you came from
 TODO recommended: remap to nzzzv for centering f<CHAR> | go to next occurence of CHAR
 F<CHAR> | go to prev occurence of CHAR